Aryankpoor/gpt-blogger/README.md

 # Css-Web-Resources

+## SOME COMMON QUESTIONS
+- [x] Does this contain CSS animations
+- [ ] Is this compatible with IE?
+(OBVIOUSLY NOT INTERNET EXPLORER IS BEING SHUT DOWN BY MICROSOFT NOW)
+- [ ] Did you make all this?
+(No but I have credited the original authors)
+- [x] Will more be uploaded?

 This template repository contains open-source css resources gatheredd from a variety of sources.
 I am trying to find all the css effects in a site online.
 I also try viewing a paticular site and try that effect.